isaacvando/roc-aws-lambda-platform/README.md

 It would be great to have all of these features eventually:

-- [ ] All of the effects that you would reasonably expect to be included.
 - [ ] The ability to compile Lambdas from MacOS.
-- [ ] Properly configured glue.
 - [ ] A more robust build process.
 - [ ] A more robust deployment process.
 - [ ] The ability to use Lambda functions with the local development server provided by the Rust runtime.